Nathan Green (footballer)

-Nathan Green (born 8 June 1992) is an English footballer who plays for Folkestone Invicta as a defender and midfielder.
+Nathan Green (born 8 June 1992) is an English footballer who plays as a defender and midfielder.
 In the 2014–15 season, he played in the Football League for Dagenham & Redbridge.

 Career

 Green was born in Bermondsey and represented the Bermondsey & Rotherhithe PSFA district as a schoolboy.

 He started his career in the Youth system at Croydon Athletic, before breaking into the first team in 2008 whilst still in the youth team.
 In January 2010, he joined Isthmian League Division One South side Chipstead on loan, where he gained invaluable experience.
 After he returned to the club in March 2010, he was part of the Croydon side that won the title and gained promotion to the Isthmian League Premier Division.

 In November 2010 he signed for Conference South side Lewes, where he was reunited with manager Tim O'Shea, who had previously managed him at Croydon.

 He stayed with the Rooks for a season before transferring to fellow Conference South side Bromley in August 2011.
 In January 2012, he was released by Bromley, however his registration was retained.

 Shortly after, he dropped to the Isthmian League Premier Division signing for Billericay Town, helping them to the league title at the end of the season.
 Following promotion, he was a regular for Billericay in the Conference South before joining Isthmian League Premier Division Kingstonian on loan in December 2012.
 He returned to Billericay at the end of the month.

 In January 2013, he joined Conference South side Tonbridge Angels on a free transfer.
 During his time with the Angels he featured regularly in the first team, however, he could not save the side from relegation to the Isthmian League in his first full season with the club.

 In June 2014, he signed for Football League Two side Dagenham & Redbridge for an undisclosed fee, signing a one-year contract.